project-kessel/inventory-api/README.md

 - Sets database implementation to sqlite3 and the database file to `inventory.db`
 - Configures log level to `INFO`.

-NOTE: You can update the (default settings)[./.inventory-api.yaml] file as required to test different scenarios.
+NOTE: You can update the [default settings](./.inventory-api.yaml) file as required to test different scenarios.
 Refer to the command line help (`make run-help`) for information on the different parameters.

 1. Clone the repository and navigate to the directory.